-DATE: March 14, 2019
+DATE: May 1, 2023

-The following people were appointed to the Wisconsin Affirmative Action Committee and reported to you via email on March 1, 2019.
-Included in the email were the names, demographic information and contact information for the committee members.
-The committee is made up of Democrats that represent the underrepresented communities of African Americans, Hispanics, Native Americans, Asian Pacific Islanders, Muslim Americans, Persons with Disabilities, LGBTQ and youth.
+The following people were appointed to Wisconsin's Affirmative Action Committee and were reported to you via email on April 30, 2023.
+This extended deadline was previously approved by you on March 3, 2023.
+Included in the email were the names, demographic information, and contact information for the committee members.
+The committee is made up of Democrats that represent the underrepresented communities of African Americans, Hispanics, Native Americans, Asian Pacific Islanders, Muslim Americans, Persons with Disabilities, LGBTQ+, and youth.